-According to this issue of the European Job Mobility Bulletin, based on the vacancies published on the EURES portal, good job opportunities are available for: Finance and sales associate professionals, Architects, engineers and related professionals, Housekeeping and restaurant service workers, Personal care and related workers, Computing professionals.
+According to this issue of the European Job Mobility Bulletin, based on the vacancies published on the EURES portal, the top 5 jobs in Europe are: Finance and sales associate professionals, Housekeeping and restaurant services workers, Personal care and related workers, Electrical and electronic equipment mechanics and fitters, and Shop salespersons and demonstrators.
 This Bulletin is available in English only.

 Vacancy trends in the European labour market indicate a widening gap in job opportunities between Northern and Southern countries.
 The latest issue of the European Vacancy Monitor reveals a shortage of labour supply in countries such as Austria, Denmark Sweden, Estonia and Latvia, while competition for jobs is increasing in countries such as Greece, Slovakia and Spain.
 This publication is available online in English only.

 ESCO – boosting job matching throughout Europe European prosperity depends on a flourishing labour market which helps both working people and employers make the most of training and skills.
 EU citizens have an EU-wide labour market open to them and employers have a pool of people in 28 countries to choose from.
 However, matching the right worker to the right job remains a challenge.
 ESCO is a multilingual classification of occupations, skills, competences and qualifications, designed to help jobseekers and employers to match skills to jobs.
 Learners, workers and businesses will all benefit.
 ESCO will help everyone get more out of Europe’s labour market.
 This publication will be available in printed format in English, French and German.

 Hirings were down for most occupational groups and fell for the first time since the second quarter of 2010 for expert / specialised workers (professionals).
 At the same time, the healthcare sector showed growing demand, according to the September 2013 edition of the European Vacancy Monitor.
 This Bulletin is available in English only.